helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 - MESSAGE_RATE_LIMIT:  maximum burst of number of messages per second that an agent is allowed publish to helyOS. (default = 150)
 - MESSAGE_UPDATE_LIMIT: maximum burst of number of database updates per second originated from messages publishing.
 E.g. status update messages. (default = 20)
 - WAIT_AGENT_STATUS_PERIOD:  time in seconds that helyOS waits for an agent to change to the required status before triggering a mission. (default = 20)
-- DB_BATCHING_TIME: time in milliseconds that helyOS collects updates before pushing them to the database.
+- DB_BUFFER_TIME: time in milliseconds that helyOS collects updates before pushing them to the database.
 It is used for non-prioritized updates. (default = 1000)

 (Optional settings)

+- PREFETCH_COUNT:  number of messages that the RabbitMQ server delivers to the agent at once. (default = 100).
 - AGENT_REGISTRATION_TOKEN:  It is used to authenticate the agents that were not previoulsy registered in helyOS.
 - MOCK_SERVICES: True or False.
 If True, the services are mocked.
 It is used only for automated tests purposes. (default = False)
 - TLS_REJECT_UNAUTHORIZED: True or False.
 If True, the TLS connection is rejected if the certificate is not valid. (default = True)